-FG to fully implement sex offender register — Daily Times Nigeria
+FG to fully implement Sex Offender Register — Daily Times Nigeria

 Tallen gave this assurance when she took a tour of the The National Centre for Women Development (NCWD), on Friday, in Abuja.

-The minister, who decried the rising cases of women abuse in the country, also held an interactive session with members of staff of the
+The News Agency of Nigeria (NAN), reports that the minister, who decried the rising cases of women abuse in the country, also held an interactive session with members of staff of the centre.

 “The sex Offender’s Register would be strictly implemented; any sex offender that is found wanting will face the wrath of the law.